Export rates explained

 For a solar-only household without a battery, Outgoing Octopus is still usually the simplest starting point.
 You can’t easily time your exports without storage, so the consistency of a flat rate is valuable.

-For households with a battery choosing a tariff today, Agile Outgoing is usually the higher-upside manual route and Outgoing Octopus is the simpler fixed export option.
-Intelligent Octopus Flux is also worth checking if your battery is supported and you are comfortable with Octopus controlling battery optimisation.
-Standard Flux still matters if you’re already on it, but it is no longer the default recommendation for new customers.
+For households with a battery choosing a tariff today, Flux is the direct manual solar-and-battery import/export route, Agile Outgoing is the higher-upside export-only route if you can time exports yourself, and Outgoing Octopus is the simpler fixed export option.
+Intelligent Octopus Flux is also worth rechecking if it reopens and your battery is supported, but only if you are comfortable with Octopus controlling battery optimisation.
 See our battery storage strategies guide for more on how to make the most of this.